Can I File Taxes as Head of Household if I’m Still Married?

 Single

-Most divorcing people will use single filing status unless they qualify as head of household or as a widow.
 If your divorce is final before the end of the calendar year, you must file as single unless you qualify for another filing status.

 Head of Household

-According to the Internal Revenue Service rules, “if you qualify to file as head of household, your tax rate will usually be lower than the rates for single or married filing separately.
+According to the Internal Revenue Service rules, “If you qualify to file as head of household, your tax rate will usually be lower than the rates for single or married filing separately.
 You will also receive a higher standard deduction than if you file as single or married filing separately.”

 Qualifying Widow (or Widower)

-You might see this on your tax return.
+You might see this on your federal tax return.
 Unless either spouse dies before the end of the tax year, this status wouldn’t apply.

 The rest of this article will focus on Head of Household status, and how you might qualify.